Varangian Guard

 Rare Byzantine gold coin found in Innlandet County, Norway

-A metal detectorist in the municipality of Vestre Slidre has just found a gold coin from Byzantium, perhaps brought to Norway by the 11th-century ruler Harald Hardrada.4 days ago — News -
+A metal detectorist in the municipality of Vestre Slidre has just found a gold coin from Byzantium, perhaps brought to Norway by the 11th-century ruler Harald Hardrada.2 years ago — News -

 A deep dive: The mysterious traces of Greece carved on a Swedish runestone